geekswimmers/geekswimmers/CONTRIBUTING.md

 The linter is configured to run on every push and pull request, verifying the quality of the code.
 More info: https://github.com/golangci/golangci-lint-action

+It is recommended to run a linter locally before pushing the branch to the server.
+To do it, run:

+    $ golangci-lint run

 ## Hosting

 ### Heroku